A two-terminal solid-state Headlight Modulator

 U2 oscillates at the visible blink rate.
 This is about 5Hz, once again at about a 50% duty cycle.
 When pin 3 (the output) of U2 is low, diode D2 conducts, keeping pin 6 of U1 low, which inhibits oscillation and leaves pin 3 (the output) high.
 In this state, Q1 and Q2 are turned on and the bulb is lit at (very near) full intensity.
 When pin 3 of U2 is high, D2 is reverse biased and U1 may operate normally.
 In this condition, the light is pulsed on and off 300 times a second and appears to be dimmer.
 Since U2 runs at a visible rate, this make the bulb appear to blink between dim and bright.

 When we were first talking about this, there was some question as to whether blinking a halogen light would cool the gases inside it to the point where the halogen cycle would not occur, thereby clouding the inside of the glass with a tungsten film, dimming the bulb, and shortening the bulb life.
-Tony Turner, an engineer at Delco who reads this list from my account (R65 & unstable email) asked one of our lighting engineers about this.
+An engineer at Delco who reads this list asked one of our lighting engineers about this.
 He said not to worry, it would probably be hot enough, and if it wasn't, then it would be too cool for much tungsten to 'boil off' (he'd probably gag at my terminology).
 He also said that a halogen bulb would be an excellent choice for a modulated headlight, since the constant re-deposition of tungsten on the filament would prevent the change in crystalline structure that leads to filament failure when a bulb is turned on and off.
 Apparently this is a far bigger factor in bulb life than actual 'thermal shock' that we all assume to be the culprit.

 Still, it is my opinion that one test is worth a thousand expert opinions, so I intend to run the modulator on a halogen bulb whenever I'm out in my workshop for the next month or so.
 If there are no deposits on the bulb by Christmas, I'll assume that no damage is being done.
 If there are deposits, I'll get a new bulb of the same type and run it on steady DC for the same period of time and see what happens.
 Not rigorous, but probably good enough.

-The bulb already has about 9 hours (5:45 Central Cow time, Saturday night) on it and looks fine.
+The bulb already has about 9 hours on it and looks fine.

 BTW, I'm doing these tests on a no-name (Industrial Supply Company of New England "Made in Korea") automotive halogen replacement bulb.
 It is marked "H9004" and "HB1".
 It is a 65/45 W bulb, and I'm using the 45W filament so that the bulb is as cool as possible.